aaron-grau/curic/README.md

 ### How to use this repo

 Within each curriculum topic, material is broken out into days.
-Each night, please prepare for the following day by throughly reviewing the following:
+After class, you should prepare for the next day by throughly reviewing the following:

 * Solutions from that day
 	* Solutions are nested within the individual project folder